-The way a shoe laces can really affect your comfort, so we considered the ease or difficulty of fine-tuning the fit.
+The way shoelaces are secured can affect your comfort, so we considered the ease or difficulty of fine-tuning the fit.
 We enjoyed the ease and high functionality of speed lacing systems that require no knot-tying, as found on the Salomon and Adidas models.
 Most models we review do not have the lacing hooks that hiking boots normally do, but a couple of the shoes with taller cuffs, such as the Hoka One One Toa GTX, has a couple of pair of hooks to help securely wrap around the ankle.
 To test shock absorption in each model, we jumped down off a boulder onto a flat rock landing and noted how much impact was felt in our feet and knees.

 Finally, we looked at how well each model breathes.
 Dry feet are comfortable feet, and a good design keeps feet dry when splashing through puddles and breathes well on warmer days.
 We took each model to the local gym to walk on a treadmill at the same speed (3 mph), same incline (moderate), and for the same distance (1 mile) in the same socks (no fear, we cleaned them between trials).
 Afterward, we noted how hot our feet were, then removed the shoes to check for sock dampness and sweat accumulation on our feet.
-The two products without a waterproof membrane, the Vasque Juxt and Merrell Moab 2 Ventilator, turned out to breathe the best.
-Of the shoes with waterproof membranes, the Columbia Redmond breathes the most, likely thanks to the added air ventilation below the insole.
+The products without a waterproof membrane, the Vasque Juxt and Merrell Moab 2 Ventilator, turned out to breathe the best, as expected.
+Of the shoes with waterproof membranes, the La Sportiva Spire GTX breathes the most, likely thanks to the added air ventilation below the insole.
 Some users will need to choose a shoe with a waterproof lining based on where they go hiking (wet environments), but if you live in an arid climate, then consider one of these shoes without a liner so that your feet will breathe better and not get as sweaty and damp.

 Light is right for footwear.
 One of the benefits of a hiking shoe over a full boot is the ounces, if not pounds, that it sheds from every step, while still providing a bit more stability and durability over a trail runner.
-In order to accurately compare the different models, we weigh each one ourselves, all size 11.5, on a digital scale straight out of the box.
+To accurately compare the different models, we weigh each one ourselves, all size 11 US, on a digital scale straight out of the box.

-The different pairs ranged between 1.85 and 2.34 pounds.
-That half a pound difference might not seem like much on paper, but we could definitely notice it underfoot.
-The Adidas Terrex Swift R GTX was the lightest pair that we tested, though it's worth noting that it wasn't as comfortable nor as stable as other pairs.
-The Columbia Redmond Waterproof was also light (1.9 pounds), but scored even lower for stability and comfort — noticing a trend here?
-On the opposite end, the Keen Targhee II was the heaviest pair that we tested, but also the most stable and clearly built with longevity in mind.
+The different pairs ranged between 1.64 and 2.78 pounds.
+That pound difference might not seem like much on paper, but we noticed it underfoot.
+The Arc'teryx Aerios FL GTX is the lightest pair that we tested, though it's worth noting that it isn't as comfortable nor as supportive in the midsole as other pairs.
+On the opposite end, the Garmont Dragontail MNT GTX is the heaviest pair that we tested, but also the most stable and clearly built with longevity in mind.

 Each model was tested side-by-side on five separate surface types to come up with the shoes' overall traction score.
-We often wore different shoes on each foot when trekking through the test areas to have direct comparisons in their purchase ability.
+We even wore different shoes on each foot when trekking through the test areas to have direct comparisons in their purchase ability.
 First, we walked up and down dry granite slabs.
-Most models performed well in these scenarios, while the Targhee II, Moab 2, and Agent GV stuck best to the steepest slopes.
+Most models performed well in these scenarios, while the Dragontail MNT GTX and Spire GTX stuck best to the steepest slopes.
 All three pairs have lugs that allow for lots of surface area contact.
 The Salewa Wildfire Edge had the best ability to edge and smear, thanks to its lower profile, even smooth sole, making it the best for technical rock climbing.
 In our wet rock test, we walked back and forth across the same wet rocks in mountain brooks and streams.
-The Terrex Swift R GTX gave us the most confidence when crossing wet granite.

-We also hustled up slopes of loose sediment in our traction tests, in which the more aggressive tread of the Salomon and The North Face models dug in better than the rest.
-On the eastern side of the Sierras in Spring, we found a trail covered in mud from the thawing snow.
-Again, the deep and multi-directional lugs of the Salomon X Ultra cut through the mud most efficiently, finding undercover rocks or more stable soil to gain purchase.
+We also hustled up slopes of loose sediment in our traction tests, in which the more aggressive tread of the Salomon dug in better than the rest.
+On the eastern side of the Sierra in Spring, we found a trail covered in mud from the thawing snow.
+Again, the deep and multi-directional lugs of the Salomon X Ultra cut through the mud most efficiently, finding hidden rocks or more stable soil to gain purchase.
 We also preferred the shoes with heel brakes when descending loose and sloppy terrain, keeping us from sliding out much better than the outsoles without it.

 Finally, we walked up and down some gentle snow-covered slopes warmed into a slushy state by the midday sun.
-The Salomon and North Face models kicked in steps in the snow the best going up.
-Coming down, we again fell for outsoles with heel brakes which tended to catch a sliding foot well.
-The La Sportiva Synthesis Mid GTX also did well in the snow.
-On top of our specifically designed tests, we also factored our experiences on and off the trail while hiking into the traction score.
+The Garmont model kicked in steps in the snow the best going up.
+Coming down, we again fell for outsoles with heel brakes, which tended to catch a sliding foot.
+The La Sportiva Spire GTX also did well in the snow.
+On top of our specially designed tests, we also factored our experiences on and off the hiking trails into the traction score.

 How much support a shoe provides is based on several factors, including the thickness and materials of the midsole, thickness of the outsole, the shape of the last, and, to a lesser extent, the insole.
 An ideal hiking shoe is stiff from heel to midfoot but flexible up front.
 Most models reviewed included a shank between the midsole and outsole, which increases stiffness and protects you over rough terrain.
 Stability is also affected by the forefoot width and the height of the ankle collar.

 To investigate stiffness underfoot, we tested the lateral torsion of each model.
-Solid torsional support reduces the risk of injury in uneven terrain and when carrying a load.
+Reliable torsional support reduces the risk of injury in uneven terrain and when carrying a load.
 Holding the front of the shoe in one hand and the heel in the other, we twisted the shoe, similar to wringing out a towel.
-The more resistant a shoe was to twisting indicated greater rigidity in the sole.
+The more twist resistance indicated greater rigidity in the sole.
 This rigidity improves a shoe's support when moving through talus and rough terrain, or scrambling and hopping boulders.
-The Keen Targhee II and HOKA ONE ONE Tor Summit are the stiffest in a group of contenders that varies widely in this aspect.
-The Columbia Redmond and La Sportiva models are much less rigid and therefore less supportive.
+The Keen Targhee II and HOKA ONE ONE Toa are some of the stiffest in a group of contenders that varies widely in this aspect.
+Those who desire hefty underfoot structure may also find the Oboz Firebrand II to be a helpful model.
 We were pleased that all products reviewed flexed sufficiently in the forefoot.

 We also measured the forefoot at its widest point on each product.
 Wide bases provide a stable foundation for powering through each step.
-The HOKA ONE ONE, Merrell, and The North Face models tied for the widest forefoot at 4.75 inches.
+The HOKA ONE ONE and Merrell models tied for the broadest forefoot at 4.75 inches.
 We also measured the height of the ankle collar (from the footbed to the highest ankle point) to check ankle stability.
 While ankle protection is more of a thing with hiking boots, we still appreciate a pair of hiking shoes that offers more stability than a typical trail runner.
-The La Sportiva model crept up our ankles the highest at 4.125 inches.

 How many things can one pair do?
 Several considerations went into our Versatility scores.
 Some of these shoes are comfortable on flat trails and rough terrain, and some handle moderate loads without wincing.
 We value a shoe that is comfortable for short day hikes and also supportive enough for light backpacking trips.